-If you are not happy with the response you receive, you should use the general enquiry form on the right-hand side of the page.
+If you are not happy with the response you receive, contact us online with details of your complaint.

 Alternatively, you can email us:

 We are here to help you, but please be patient with us as we receive a lot of enquiries and cannot always find a resolution to problems as quickly as we or you would like us to.

 If you would like to report anti-social behaviour to the council, please use the link below:

 For advice and guidance on what can be done to tackle anti-social behaviour, contact your nearest customer service centre who will put you through to the appropriate service: